evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 ### Availability & Pricing

-This model had a world premiere on 30.11.2023, and deliveries started in November 2023.This model is only available in North-America.
+This model had a world premiere on 30.11.2023, and deliveries started in November 2023.
+This model is only available in North-America.